Nikkaluokta: Climate

-Nikkaluokta has a subarctic, boreal, climate (Dfc) since only two months of the short summer have temperature averages that exceed 10 degrees celsius with this followed by long and very cold winters where seven months have mean averages below freezing.
-However, considering its far northerly latitude, winters are comparatively less extreme than on similar latitudes elsewhere in the world, but temperatures below -40 C are not infrequent, even by late spring in May lows are still averaging below freezing, with frosts during the midnight sun period not uncommon.
+Nikkaluokta has a subarctic, boreal, climate (Dfc) since only two months of the short summer have temperature averages that exceed 10 degrees Celsius followed by long and very cold winters where seven months have mean averages below freezing.
+However, considering its far northerly latitude, winters are comparatively less extreme than on similar latitudes elsewhere in the world, but temperatures below -40 C are not infrequent, even by late spring in May lows are still averaging below freezing, with frosts during the midnight sun phase not uncommon.